Lots of Zeros

-I was visiting with a new friend when I returned to Austin in the summer of 2013.
+I was visiting with a friend when I moved back to Austin in the summer of 2013 after being away for some 20 years.
 We discussed how I came to be involved in nonprofit fundraising, in particular major gift work.
 Our conversation turned to how someone who wants to work in the field of major gifts learns how to become accustomed to, “lots of zeros.”
 My friend could not imagine it.

-My story might be helpful to new fundraising professionals who have an interest in pursuing careers in major gift fundraising.
-Those of us who are more experienced sometimes forget, not everyone is comfortable with major gifts, which involves handling significant monetary transactions and working closely with affluent donors.
-We must be mindful to share our knowledge for the benefit of up-and-coming fundraising professionals, and to help them achieve success in their careers.
+My personal story might be helpful to new fundraising professionals who have an interest in pursuing careers in major gift fundraising.
+Those of us who are more experienced sometimes forget that not everyone is comfortable with major gifts, which involves handling significant monetary transactions and working closely with affluent donors.
+We must be mindful to share our knowledge for the benefit of up-and-coming fundraising professionals, and to help them achieve success.

 After securing my Bachelor’s Degree With Honors at The University of Texas at Austin in Middle Eastern Studies, I moved to New York City for six months.
 My fiance was a young, well-connected economics professor who had secured a semester-long appointment at Columbia University.
 Rather than be without him for six months, I tagged along.
 Some of my greatest work and life experiences occurred during that brief time, and I admit, it was hard to leave New York to return home to Texas after those intense but rewarding six months.

 Luckily for our personal finances, while in New York I managed to secure a full-time secretarial position with a bank on Wall Street in its Middle Eastern division.
-Part-time office jobs on campus had helped pay for my college education at UT Austin, and they gave me additional skills than those acquired from, “book learning.”
+Part-time office jobs on the UT Austin campus had helped pay for my college education, and they gave me additional skills than those acquired via, “book learning.”
 Those very office skills helped open doors to my first jobs, like this one!

 At the bank, the staff helped investors manage and occasionally “move” their money on a moment’s notice to other banks and/or investment houses across the world, for more favorable interest rates and the like.
 I was humbled by the daily telephone conversations occurring in our office, along these lines: